Vishv510/FinternetLab_Assginment/README.md

 ---

-in cross border trasition

-credential data will be like:
+In the cross-border transaction flow, the credential data is represented as follows:
 Example: gloary@finternet